JohnnyBlocks/JBs-Lab-Development/_posts/reviews/2023-01-17-red-dead-redemption-2.md

 - America, 1899.
 The end of the wild west era has begun as lawmen hunt down the last remaining outlaw gangs
 - Winner of over 175 Game of the Year Awards

-[^note]Disclaimer: Amazon links are my affiliate links to keep the lights on for JB's Lab.

-###### Join Us
+###### Join Me

 Join me on [Steam](https://steamcommunity.com/groups/JBs-Lab) or [Reddit](https://reddit.com/JohnnyBlocks) and check out my [Steam Review of RDR2](https://steamcommunity.com/id/JohnnyBlocks/recommended/1174180).
-Likewise click on any of the screen shots above to view them on my profile.
+Likewise click on any of the screen shots above to view them at my steam profile.